jamjewkes/jamjewkes.github.io/content/contact.md

 i might reply from my uni / nhs emails, if i think we're better suited to talking there.

-i'm also chronically on [bluesky](https://bsky.app/profile/jamologies.net), so that's probably a good way to get my attention.
+i'm also chronically on [bluesky](https://bsky.app/profile/jamologies.net), so that's probably a good way to get my attention, though please be aware that i do not have dms on there.

 ---